nikkittaa/AI-VisDetect/README.md

 # AI-VisDetect

-Welcome to the AI-Generated Text and Image Detection project! 🚀 In a world where AI-generated content is becoming increasingly sophisticated, it's crucial to have tools that can distinguish between genuine and AI-generated text and images.
+Welcome to AI-VisDetect, an AI-Generated Text and Image Detection project! 🚀 In a world where AI-generated content is becoming increasingly sophisticated, it's crucial to have tools that can distinguish between genuine and AI-generated text and images.
 This project aims to develop a robust solution for detecting AI-generated content, helping users identify the source of the content they encounter.

 ![screencapture-ai-visdetect-netlify-app-2023-08-26-05_46_20](https://github.com/nikkittaa/AI-VisDetect-Frontend/assets/118905854/f0e99a7a-c894-4a43-94ca-8720bd1b24ba)